 Pioneering work was also achieved at ETH Zurich in this field during the 20th century.
 The goal was to meet the growing research needs.
-40 With Konrad Zuse’s 41 “Zuse Z4”, ETH Zurich became the first university in continental Europe to start using an electronic calculating machine in 1950.
-42 ETH Zurich’s first home-grown developments in computer-based calculation, however, stemmed from the Department of Mathematics, where an electronic vacuum-tube computer called ERMETH (ETH’s electronic calculating machine) was developed at the Institute for Applied Mathematics in the 1950s.
+40 With Konrad Zuse’s 41 “Zuse Z4”, ETH Zurich became the first university in continental Europe to start using an electromechanical relay computer in 1950.
+42 ETH Zurich’s first home-grown developments in computer-based calculation, however, stemmed from the Department of Mathematics, where an electronic vacuum-tube computer (electronic calculator) called ERMETH (ETH’s electronic calculating machine) was developed at the Institute for Applied Mathematics in the 1950s.
 Although it had not quite been completed, ERMETH was unveiled at ETH Zurich’s 100th anniversary in 1955.

 As Professor Jörg Waldvogel, a professor emeritus from the Institute for Applied Mathematics (Department of Mathematics) who witnessed the events at the time, recalls: